kosack/commonsens/Data/CTA-Prod1-Bernloehr/README.txt

 Sensititivity calculations from CTA Prod-1 from K. Bernloehr, in old-style CTA format (pre-calculated background rates)

+These were preliminary sensitivities for CTA and are no longer valid or useful for any science results, however they work well for verifying the calculations.

 Columns:

 log(E) Area   r68  r80  ERes.
 BG Rate  Diff Sens